Please welcome our new principal, Mr. Muhammad Bilal!

 Medical Forms: This set of forms must be submitted for all students within the first 30 days of attendance.
 It is the responsibility of each parent to keep their child’s medical information, including food allergies, up to date.

 Record Release: This form gives the school permission to obtain all records pertaining to a given student from his or her previous school.
 It must be completed and should include the telephone number and address of the previous school, as well as the signature of a parent or legal guardian.

 Transcripts from All Schools Attended Prior to New Dawn

 IEP or 504 Modifications

 It is critical that the school be notified immediately of any changes in a student’s name, address, phone number, responsible parent, or any other information provided at the time of registration.
 Such changes should be communicated in writing and sent to the Principal.

-Students also take a series of assessments during orientation that New Dawn II staff determine grade and classroom placement.
-These include the following:
+Students also take a series of assessments during orientation that help New Dawn staff determine grade and classroom placement.